 Whether your ambition is to find fulfillment as a designer or artist – or to help others find the same – understanding how visual things coordinate with other visual things is an essential skill set.
 This awareness is the most important gateway to clear if your goal is to achieve visual coherency in your creative work.
-History is littered with great ideas, at times poorly expressed.
+History is littered with great ideas in search of a more lucid voice.

-Professor Schneider has been teaching art and design at various universities and colleges since 2001 and began teaching online design courses in 2010.
+Professor Howard Schneider has been teaching art and design at various universities and colleges since 2001 and began teaching online design courses in 2010.
 Twelve design principle workshops have been conducted overall including three online.